Carlos-Vera/BravesChat/readme.txt

 = Production-ready =

+* **Three display modes:** Floating widget, full screen, or mixed — global bubble with full screen on specific pages via a Gutenberg block.
+* **Dark mode admin panel:** Toggle between light and dark theme.
+Preference is saved per user and restored without flash.
 * **Configurable business hours:** Define when the chat is active and show a custom message outside those hours — ideal if your agent depends on a human in the loop.
 * **Built-in GDPR compliance:** Consent banner that blocks the chat until the user accepts.
 Montserrat font loaded locally, no external requests.
-* **Full brand customization:** Colors, texts, position, skin, and display mode (floating widget or full screen) — all adjustable without touching code.
+* **Full brand customization:** Colors, texts, position, skin, and display mode — all adjustable without touching code.
 * **Reinforced security:** The N8N authentication token travels only on the server — it is never exposed in the page HTML.
 * **WooCommerce compatible:** Works in WooCommerce stores without conflicts, enabling conversational assistance throughout the purchase process.